Experiential learning resources for the innovative educator

 2. Myth: Experiential learning is only for corporate team-building.

 I very recently discovered that a common use of the term "experiential learning" is in association with corporate team-building activities.
-Experiential learning in the world of education is not this.
+Experiential learning in the world of K12 education is not this.
 Any educator, from any learning environment can do experiential learning with students, and the application to learning doesn't stop at team-building.

-So let's iron out experiential learning, what it is exactly, and how can you utilize it in your k-12 classroom or home learning environment.
+So let's iron out experiential learning, what it is exactly as it relates to K12 education, and how you can have an experiential learning classroom or home learning environment today.

-I highly encourage that you check out some of my experiential learning resources for examples.
-You can also check out my free and growing experiential learning resource library.
-I add teacher tools and experiential prompts to it regularly.
+I highly encourage you to check out some of my experiential learning resources for examples, inspiration, and tools.

 1. Students are Actively Involved: